Hōjō Tokimasa: Minamoto no Yoritomo assassination attempt

-Minamoto shogunate
+Kamakura shogunate

 In 1199, Minamoto no Yoritomo died.
 He was succeeded by his son and heir, Minamoto no Yoriie, who himself was considered a minor at the age of 18.
-Yoriie was closer with his father-in-law, Hiki Yoshikazu, than he was with his own grandfather, Tokimasa.
-He despised his mother, his uncles, and the Hōjō family in general.
+Yoriie was closer with his father-in-law, Hiki Yoshikazu, than he was with his grandfather, Tokimasa.
+He despised his mother, his uncles and the Hōjō family in general.
 He was thus independent and rash, unlike his father who depended on the Hōjō.

 In that year, a regency council was created by Tokimasa, Masako, and Yoshitoki.
-The most powerful person there (not counting the remaining Minamoto members there and the Hōjō) was Kajiwara Kagetoki, the governor of Sagami.
+The most powerful person there (not counting the remaining Minamoto members and the Hōjō) was Kajiwara Kagetoki, the governor of Sagami.
 Though he was very close with Yoritomo and trusted by Tokimasa, Yoriie disliked him, and he was executed in Suruga by the shogunate army in 1200.
-Though it is generally accepted that Yoriie was responsible for the order, it is believed that Tokimasa and the Hōjō might have also been behind it since the Hōjō clan did gain the province of Sagami.
+Though it is generally accepted that Yoriie was responsible for the order, it is believed that Tokimasa and the Hōjō might have also been behind it since the Hōjō clan gained the province of Sagami after his death.
 Tokimasa was made daimyō of Ōmi Province in the same year.

-Tokimasa's calculations next turned on his grandson's father-in-law, Hiki Yoshikazu, who his grandson listened to more than he listened to his own regent, Tokimasa.
-Losing all hope of getting either Shogun Yoriie or Yoshikazu on his side, Tokimasa placed his bets with his other grandson, Yoriie's younger brother and Yoritomo's youngest son, Sanetomo.
+Tokimasa's scheming next turned towards his grandson's father-in-law, Hiki Yoshikazu, who his grandson listened to more than he listened to his regent, Tokimasa.
+Losing hope of getting either Yoriie or Yoshikazu on his side, Tokimasa focused his efforts on his other grandson, Yoriie's younger brother and Yoritomo's youngest son, Sanetomo.

-In 1203, the 21-year-old Yoriie became extremely ill and weak, and Tokimasa produced a plan whereby Japan would be divided between Minamoto no Sanetomo and Minamoto no Ichiman, Yoriie's son, and very close to the Hōjō, who was planning to become the next shōgun.
-Yoshikazu began to suspect something based on the attitude of Tokimasa, Masako, Ichiman, and Sanetomo, and hatched a plot to capture and assassinate Tokimasa.
+In 1203, the 21-year-old Yoriie became extremely ill and weak, and Tokimasa produced a plan whereby Japan would be divided between Sanetomo and Minamoto no Ichiman, Yoriie's son, who was close to the Hōjō and expected to become the next shōgun.
+Yoshikazu began suspecting foul play based on the actions and behaviours of Tokimasa, Masako, Ichiman and Sanetomo.
+He began plotting to either capture or assassinate Tokimasa.

 With the help of Ōe no Hiromoto, a trusted ally, Tokimasa found out about the plan and invited Yoshikazu to his home in Kamakura for Buddhist services.
-After Hiki exited the services, bakufu troops executed him.
-Following that, Hōjō troops entered Hiki's residence and executed high-ranking members of the Hiki clan, including Minamoto no Ichiman, who, though close to Tokimasa, was also close to his maternal grandfather.
-Shōgun Yoriie, bedridden, abdicated.
-He went to Shuzenji in Izu but was murdered in 1204.
-It is thought that this was plotted by Tokimasa.
+After Yoshikazu exited the temple, troops belonging to the shogunate and Hojo clan, executed him.
+Following that, Hōjō troops entered the Hiki residence and executed high-ranking members of the clan, including Minamoto no Ichiman, who, though close to Tokimasa, was also close to his maternal grandfather.
+Shōgun Yoriie, who was bedridden, abdicated.
+He went into personal exile in Shuzenji in Izu province but was murdered in 1204.
+It is thought that this was another plot by Tokimasa.